databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 Using `sc.parallelize` (introduced in the Spark tutorial) construct the following RDDs from the `vertexArray` and `edgeArray` variables.

-> Where possible we have tried to make hint code blocks editable.
-However it may be easier to paste code blocks into your favorite editor and work on them there.
+> We have made the code blocks editable so that you have space to compose your answer before pasting into the spark shell.

 <div class="codetabs">
 <div data-lang="scala" markdown="1" data-editable="true">